 Peco (or Pequod, as I sometimes call him now that he looks even more like a pirate) has bounced back from the whole ordeal magnificently.
 He only walks into things now and again, and has become comically bad at judging distances; like all dogs, having fallen down or tripped over nothing, he immediately behaves as if no such thing just happened and cheerfully goes on with whatever he was doing.
-He is also asks for cuddles far more readily.
+He also asks for cuddles far more readily.
 This includes being picked up and (very slowly, so that he doesn’t get dizzy) waltzed around the room, ideally to I Only Have Eye(s) For You, by the end of which he has usually dozed off.
 One of the vets we took him to advised us to have him put down ‘because he won’t have much of a life with one eye’, clearly not understanding how completely spoilt this dog is (also, the Hound had just bitten him savagely on the hand).
 The Hound sleeps in our bed, washes in our bath (which he adores, especially if you spray the shower-head right into his tiny face) and sits on our sofa.
 He goes on holiday with us; we pick up his poo; and I spend more time with him than with any other living creature.
 This evening, his dinner was giblets fried in butter, following by all the stringy bits of the roast chicken too good for the stock, all of which he ate at great speed and with little grunts of satisfaction.
-He is one-eyed, velvety and very contented.
+He is one-eyed, velvety-soft and very contented.
 We could not love him more.

 I’m not even joking.
 Did you know Trump literally makes his aides go around the room and say something nice about him before they start meetings?
 Come, which of you shall we say doth love us most?